MediaBrowser/plugin.video.emby/README.md

 1. If you are using a **low CPU device like a Raspberry Pi or a CuBox**, PKC might be instable or crash during initial sync.
 Lower the number of threads in the [PKC settings under Sync Options](https://github.com/croneter/PlexKodiConnect/wiki/PKC-settings#sync-options): `Limit artwork cache threads: 5`
 Don't forget to reboot Kodi after that.
 2. If you post logs, your **Plex tokens** might be included.
 Be sure to double and triple check for tokens before posting any logs anywhere by searching for `token`
+3. **Compatibility**:
-3. **Compatibility**: PKC is currently not compatible with Kodi's Video Extras plugin. **Deactivate Video Extras** if trailers/movies start randomly playing.
+    * PKC is currently not compatible with Kodi's Video Extras plugin. **Deactivate Video Extras** if trailers/movies start randomly playing.

-### Checkout the PKC Wiki
-The [Wiki can be found here](https://github.com/croneter/PlexKodiConnect/wiki) and will hopefully answer all your questions.
+    * PKC is not (and will never be) compatible with the MySQL database replacement in Kodi.
+In fact, PKC takes over the point of having a MySQL database because it acts as a "man in the middle" for your entire media library.
+    * If another plugin is not working like it's supposed to, try to use [PKC direct paths](https://github.com/croneter/PlexKodiConnect/wiki/Direct-Paths)

-### What does PKC do?
+### What does PKC do and how is it different from the official ['Plex for Kod'](https://www.plex.tv/apps/computer/kodi/)?

 With other addons for Kodi there are a couple of issues:
 - 3rd party addons such as NextAired, remote apps etc. won't work